GuangLun2000/GuangLun2000.github.io/publications.md

 ## Working Paper

-- *Real-time Intelligent Garbage Monitering System Testbed for IoT Cybersecurity*.
-The latest manuscript can be found [Here](https://caihanlin.com/mypaper/202210camb.pdf) (Update in 30th Oct 2022)
+- RIGMS Testbed for IoT Cybersecurity Using Machine Learning Based Approach. *The latest manuscript can be found [Here](https://caihanlin.com/mypaper/202210camb.pdf) (Update in 30th Oct 2022)*